Want to have a grin on your face as wide as this guy? This is your chance!

 - Re-built Bosch starter

-Engine: Original engine rebuilt in 2003, odometer read 19,490 at that time, approximately 30k miles on engine rebuild.
+Engine: Engine is not original to the car.
+According to the part numbers on the various pieces, it is an earlier engine with an SC engine block from early 1964 with big bore pistons.
+It was rebuilt in 2003, odometer read 19,490 at that time, approximately 30k miles on engine rebuild.
 All bearings, pistons, cylinder heads, flywheel seal replaced.
-(From the owner) “As far as I know, the engine block is original to the car.
+(From the owner) “As far as I know, the engine block is not original to the car.
 The top end work (pistons, cylinders etc.) was done in 2003.
-It is not entirely matching numbers because the third piece of the engine assy. which has the engine number on it has been replaced.
-The replacement has no number.
-The engine is a modified ‘C’ engine, but not necessarily built to ‘SC’ specs.
-The compression ratio is somewhere between the specs of a C and SC engine.
-The original ‘C’ cam has a custom grind to it.
 The Solex carbs are a ‘nod’ to those correct for an ‘SC’ engine.